michelle3211/311project/project-proposal/project-proposal.md

 After writing the background research report, we will write and implement the necessary TypeScript modules and classes with the associated type definition files (`.d.ts` files) to showcase all the features of the language that we want to use in the 100% deliverable web application.

-Simultaneously, we will also write the less-type-safe JavaScript analogue classes for the ones we write in TypeScript Since TypeScript compiles to JavaScript, this means we will have two resulting sets of JavaScript files (for this proof-of-concept phase only, not the final project): one that is compiled from the TypeScript we will write, and another that is written from scratch without the type safeness and advanced features that TypeScript provides.
+Simultaneously, we will also write the less-type-safe JavaScript analogue classes for the ones we write in TypeScript Since TypeScript compiles to JavaScript, this means we will have 3 resulting sets of JavaScript files (for this proof-of-concept phase only, not the final project):

+1. A set of TypeScript source files.
+2. A set of JavaScript files compiled from the TypeScript files.
+3. A set of JavaScript files written from scratch, analogous to the TypeScript files.

+Comparing the differences between the file sets #2 and #3 will be one of the components of our proof-of-concept report.

-In order to know what classes and modules to build for the proof-of-concept, we will be deciding upon the required functionalities of the web application by:
+For the plan of the implementation of the final project, we will be deciding upon the required functionalities of the web application by:

 1. Documenting user stories.
 2. Breaking down user stories into individual tasks.